cedricpri/getFakeRate/README.md

 The normal thing to do is to batch submit several samples at once.
 The batch submission can be done reading the samples directly from a directory.

-    python submitJobs.py -d <full path of the directory>
+    python submitJobs.py -d <full path of the directory> -y <year>

+To change the year to produce the fake rates, the argument -y has to be given and the following changes have to be made.
+First, the electron/muon has to be changed at the bottom of the nanoFakes.h file, and then the triggers might need to be changed (to move from ele12 to ele8, for example).
+The prescale weigth should be updated automatically though.

 # Check job status